MikeFu0217/synth/README.md

                            callback=GPIO17_callback,
                            bouncetime=5)
      ```
-     The **audio thread** is opened once and remains hot for the lifetime of the program:
+     The **audio thread** is opened during the entire main loop and remains hot for the lifetime of the program:
      ```python
      with sd.OutputStream(samplerate=SAMPLE_RATE,
                           channels=1,